romenlongcode/Simple-java-programs/README.md

 # Simple-java-programs
 ####  Beginner level practice programs

-1.Write a Java program to print hello world.
+1.Write a Java program to print hello world
 pgm: hello.java

 2.Write a java program using if else statement